miss5plus0/MIPS-pipeline/README.md

 a simulation of MIPS-pipeline by using verilog in modelsim

-including IF-ID-EX-MEM-WB
+including IF-ID-EX-MEM-WB,forwarding and so on

-even branch or jump can run on it.
+you can read pdf to learn more about MIPS instructions